iNotes and Dedications

 220 "Phil of the Garage"

-Curtis repairs and moves into Phil's old room, cooking dinner and spilling the beans about Pim's tunnels.
+Curtis repairs and moves into Phil's old room, cooking dinner, and playing charades while spilling the beans about Pim's tunnels.

 221 "Not-So-Great Great Great Grandpa"